 Ohio University

 Abstract

 This paper investigates the unique role of applied public service colleges in engaging with communities through economic development and entrepreneurship-related activities.
-Schools of public administration, affairs, and service are often distinctively tasked with being public facing, and connecting and working with outside agencies, nonprofits, and other stakeholders.
-Using a case study of Ohio University’s Voinovich School of Leadership and Public Affairs, we discuss the emerging engagement role of these types of schools through a typology of strategies brought forth by the Association of Public and Land Grant Universities.
-We outline seven specific programs run by the Voinovich School, and discuss the activities, services, and intensity of each.
+Schools of public administration, affairs, and service are often distinctively tasked with being public facing, connecting and working with outside agencies, nonprofits, and other stakeholders.
+Using a case study of Ohio University’s Voinovich School of Leadership and Public Affairs, we discuss the emerging engagement role of these schools through a typology of strategies brought forth by the Association of Public and Land Grant Universities.
+We outline seven specific programs run by the Voinovich School, discussing the activities, services, and intensity of each.
 Having a deeper comprehension of how such programs operate to enhance engagement and interaction between academics and outside stakeholders can be an important aspect of growing similar connections in other schools to further pursue regional connectivity and development.

 Keywords

 Engagement, Economic development, Entrepreneurship, Public affairs, Universities

 Introduction

-This paper describes how institutions of higher education pursue university related economic and civic engagement, as well as the emergent role of these institutions as leaders in creating rural entrepreneurial ecosystems.
-Against this background, we review the economic engagement, development, and entrepreneurial activities of Ohio University’s Voinovich School of Leadership and Public Affairs in particular, many of which are unique to U.S. schools of public administration, affairs, and service.
-Lastly, we offer suggestions for how schools with unique public service missions can overcome the structural barriers present in universities to better engage with communities in their respective footprints, especially in rural areas.
+This paper describes how institutions of higher education pursue university-related economic and civic engagement, as well as the emergent role of these institutions as leaders in creating rural entrepreneurial ecosystems.
+Against this background, we review the economic engagement, development, and entrepreneurial activities of Ohio University’s Voinovich School of Leadership and Public Affairs.
+In particular, many of these activities are unique to U.S. schools of public administration, affairs, and service.
+Lastly, we offer suggestions for how schools with unique public service missions can overcome the structural barriers present in universities to better engage with communities, especially in rural areas.

 Economic development, engagement, and entrepreneurship

-University based economic development and civic engagement is an emergent issue in the academic literature (e.g., Bond & Patterson, 2005; Bozic & Dunlap, 2013; Franklin, 2009; Hart & Northmore, 2011; Morrison, Barrett, & Fadden, 2019; O’Mara, 2012; Talebzadehhosseini et al., 2019; Winter et al., 2006) and, more importantly, a salient practice among many institutions of higher education (Klein & Woodell, 2015).
+University-based economic development and civic engagement is an emergent issue in the academic literature (e.g., Bond & Patterson, 2005; Bozic & Dunlap, 2013; Franklin, 2009; Hart & Northmore, 2011; Morrison, Barrett, & Fadden, 2019; O’Mara, 2012; Talebzadehhosseini et al., 2019; Winter et al., 2006) and, more importantly, a salient practice among many institutions of higher education (Klein & Woodell, 2015).
 Categorizing how universities engage in economic development has largely been driven by the Association of Public and Land Grant Universities (APLU) and their partner organization, the University Economic Development Association (UEDA).
 In 2015, APLU and UEDA published a seminal document, Higher Education Engagement in Economic Development: Foundations of Strategy and Practice with contributions from approximately 50 higher education leaders (Klein & Woodell, 2015).
 Among other contributions, this work defines “university economic development and engagement,” “provides a common set of principles,” and “present(s) a taxonomy of programs” (Klein & Woodell, 2015, p.
 3).